Is Anxiety Causing Problems in Your Life?

-Treatment for anxiety involves helping you become more aware of what is going on inside.
+Anxiety treatment involves helping you become more aware of what is going on inside.
 During sessions I can help you talk out and think through your anxiety, which can provide a means of reassurance and security.
-Bringing out in the open what has been hidden and becoming more aware of what your anxiety is about can be very freeing.
+Helping you bring out into the open what has been hidden, and becoming more aware of what your anxiety is about, can be very freeing.

-Once you’re more able to identify sources of your anxiety, anxiety treatment can then help you address the causes of what is making you anxious and arrive at strategies for finding relief.
-This can involve helping you address problems or make life changes that are causing you to feel stressed or overwhelmed.
-With the help of treatment, you can gain perspective and reality checks so that your worries feel more in proportion to the situation.
-Anxiety treatment can also help you develop good self-care habits that can help you better manage your symptoms of worry, fear and apprehension.
+Once you’re more able to identify sources of your anxiety, we can then help you address the causes of what is making you anxious and arrive at strategies to get you relief.
+This can involve helping you address problems or make life changes that are causing you anxiety.
+I can help you learn to gain perspective and reality checks so that your worries can feel more in proportion to the situation.
+Anxiety treatment can also help you develop good self-care habits that can help you better manage your anxiety.

-Anxiety treatment can also help you speak the unspeakable.
-Painful or embarrassing thoughts, feelings, memories, and desires that you have perhaps kept buried deep inside can cause you to experience tension, pressure, or feelings of doom.
-Being able to voice these experiences, to get help putting them into words, can be very relieving.
-Talking about such thoughts and feelings in an atmosphere free from judgment and criticism helps to bring understanding and self-acceptance.
+Part of anxiety treatment can also involve me helping you to speak the unspeakable.
+Painful, embarrassing, or unacceptable thoughts, feelings, memories, and desires that you have perhaps kept buried deep inside can cause you to experience tension, pressure, or feelings of doom.
+My helping you voice these experiences, to help you put them into words, can be very relieving.
+Talking about such thoughts and feelings in an atmosphere free from judgment and criticism, helps to bring understanding and self-acceptance.
 Many people I’ve worked with express significant relief after the first session, never having talked about certain feelings with anyone before.

-With the help of anxiety treatment you can learn how to feel soothed and reassured in your interaction with your therapist.
-Over time you can begin to relate to yourself in ways that naturally become more soothing and reassuring.
-You can start to think yourself through worries and insecurities more effectively and can better sustain feelings of calm and wellbeing on an ongoing basis.
+With the help of anxiety treatment, I can help you learn how to feel soothed and reassured in our conversations together.
+Over time you can learn how to soothe and reassure yourself.
+Drawing on our conversations, you’ll be able to think yourself through worries and insecurities more effectively.
+You’ll be able to better sustain feelings of calm and well-being on an ongoing basis.

 As with other conditions, many people find that talking about their anxiety in therapy helps improve their symptoms.
-In those situations, medication isn’t necessary.
-However, when anxiety is severe, medications may help to diminish those feelings so that they can be more effectively addressed with therapy.
-People often find that when medication and therapy are used together, they can change attitudes or behaviors that were making them feel anxious in the first place.
+In those situations medication isn’t necessary.
+However, when anxiety is severe, anxiety medications may help to diminish those feelings so that they can be more effectively addressed with therapy.
+People often find that when anxiety medication and therapy are used together, they can change attitudes or behaviors that were making them feel anxious in the first place.
 Over time, medications can be gradually decreased and, if improvement continues, can eventually be discontinued altogether.
-For other individuals suffering from anxiety, a longer or ongoing course of medications may be necessary.
+For other individuals suffering from anxiety, a longer or ongoing course of anxiety medications may be necessary.
 While I don’t prescribe medications myself, I work together with physicians who can prescribe if medication support is indicated.